-In March 2011, in accordance with an asset purchase agreement between RBI and AIC, RBI purchased from AIC real estate with a fair value of \$10 million on the date of sale and issued a 5.75% note due March 24, 2018 to AIC for the same amount.
+In March 2011, in accordance with an asset purchase agreement between Road Bay Investments, LLC ("RBI"), a consolidated subsidiary of ALIC, and AIC, RBI purchased from AIC real estate with a fair value of \$10 million on the date of sale and issued a 5.75% note due March 24, 2018 to AIC for the same amount.
+In 2013, RBI repaid the entire principal of this note.
 In April 2011, RBI purchased from AIC mortgage loans with a fair value of \$4 million on the date of sale and issued a 5.75% note due April 19, 2018 to AIC for the same amount.
+In 2013, RBI repaid the entire principal of this note.
 In August 2011, RBI purchased from AIC fixed income securities with a fair value of \$7 million on the date of sale and issued a 6.35% note due August 23, 2018 to AIC for the same amount.
 Since the transactions were between affiliates under common control, the purchased investments were recorded by RBI at AIC's carrying value on the date of sale.
 The investments that were purchased were impaired; therefore, the carrying value on the date of sale equaled fair value.
-In 2012 and 2011, the Company incurred interest expense on these notes of \$1 million and \$745 thousand, respectively.
+In 2013, 2012 and 2011, the Company incurred interest expense on these notes of \$1 million, \$1 million and \$745 thousand respectively.